Kannmu/Kannmu.github.io/_posts/ACM User Manual/2023-10-19-ACM-Story-Between-Me-And-The-Database.md

 **Academic Authority:** It's maintained by the respected Association for Computing Machinery (ACM), ensuring the papers and research it contains are of the highest academic quality and reliability.

-**Broad Subject Coverage:** Encompassing various fields in computer science and related areas like artificial intelligence, data mining, cybersecurity, and software engineering.
+**Broad Subject Coverage:** The ACM Digital Library encompasses various fields in computer science and related areas, such as artificial intelligence, data mining, cybersecurity, and software engineering.
 This extensive coverage saves researchers time by providing access to relevant papers all in one place.

-**Citations and References:** Each paper includes citations and references, helping researchers understand the research's context and discover related works, making it easier to delve deeper into their chosen topics.
+**Citations and References:** Each paper includes citations and references, helping researchers understand the research's context and discover related works, and making it easier to delve deeper into their chosen topics.

 **<span style="color: blue;">Q:</span>** What aspects of the ACM database **<span style="color: #1683C7;"> require improvement </span>** ?